OUR PROGRAMS

 • “Kids Cook” programs in which kids get to prepare a fully reimbursable, nutritious, and tasty meal alongside fun recreational activities

-• A food truck that brings nutritious and tasty meals to kids farthest from opportunity during the summer months when there are gaps in school meal programs
+• A food truck that serves nutritious and tasty meals to kids farthest from opportunity

 For a current list of organizations participating in gardening & cooking programs, please view the partners section on the Supporters & Partners page